-Said of any glass into which a material has been introduced at the raw materials stage (usually fluorine or phosphorus) has been introduced during manufacture which causes a degree of crystallization to occur, and creates opacity in the glass.
-Reflected light is colorless, therefore white.
-The degree of opacity (and “whiteness”) is variable depending upon composition and temperatures used in the manufacturing process.
-Commonly then, white glass is called “opal.”)
+This term describes any glass into which a substance (usually fluorine or phosphorus) has been introduced during manufacture which causes a degree of crystallization to occur.
+Such crystallization creates a milky opacity in the glass.
+The degree of opacity (and “whiteness”) varies depending upon composition and temperatures used in the manufacturing process.
+(Opaque white glass is also commonly called “opal.”)
 Opalescent glass comes in two basic forms:

-- Solid Color Opalescent Glass: Glass which is both colored and crystallized, creating a single color sheet, more opaque than a cathedral.
-Sometimes called “opaque”.
+- Solid-Color Opalescent Glass: Glass which is both colored and crystallized, creating a single-color sheet that is more opaque than cathedral glass.

 - Mixed Opalescent Glass: White glass (opal) mixed with one or more other colors to create a variegated, multi-colored sheet.
-Light transmission varies with composition.
-Also called “variegated opalescent,” and sometimes “streaky”.
+Light transmission varies within particular compositions.
+Also called “variegated opalescent” and sometimes simply “streaky.”

-Glass on which special paints (containing frit) have been applied in illustration or decorative pattern and then heated in a kiln to a temperature high enough to fuse the pigments permanently to the glass surface (usually between 1200 and 1400 degrees Fahrenheit).
-Painted glass comprises the modern version of the original medieval “stained glass.”
+Glass on which special paints (containing finely-powdered glass called “frit”) have been applied in illustration or decorative patterns.
+The painted glass is then heated in a kiln to a temperature high enough to fuse the pigments permanently to the glass surface (usually between 1200 and 1400 degrees Fahrenheit).
+Painted glass comprises the modern version of the original medieval stained glass.

 A mouth-blown piece of glass that has been spun into a circular shape, often irregular.

 A fusible alloy, usually tin and lead, used to join metallic parts.
-(Or can also be the act of applying it.)
-Used to bond metals in both the leaded and copper foil techniques of stained glass work.
+(Solder is also a verb, describing the act of applying the allow.)
+Solder bonds metals in both leaded and copper-foil techniques of stained-glass work.